 This is a perfect place to dive right into the maple syrup scene with kiddos in tow.
 They provide two types of walking tours: The Sugar Bush Tour takes you on a moderate hike through the forest, where you can watch sugar maples being tapped in real time, concluding your hike at the Sugar Bush Shack, where you can taste the final product.
 Have a stroller in tow or company less inclined to walk?
 The Maple Lane tour provides all the magic without the exercise.
 You’ll get a tour of the property’s coveted maple stand, a taste of the fresh syrup made on-site, and a Q&A with their local maple producers.
 Whichever tour you choose, there will be a bountiful display of sugar maple trees and a sea of syrup waiting at the end.

-Maple Weekends at Bowdoin Park, hosted by Dutchess County
+Sap Happy Maple Weekend, hosted by Dutchess County

 Location: 85 Sheafe Rd., Wappingers Falls

-Don’t miss out on two whole weekends of maple-flavored fun this March.
+Don’t miss out on this weekend of maple-flavored fun.
 A family favorite that has been around since the ’90s, this event offers a chance to meet local producers and taste their sweet treats made from fresh syrup, right before your eyes.
 It’s all in the family, as you’ll get a look at how each family farm produces its unique batch.
 There will be an array of snacks and desserts to taste, and since the weather has historically been wet and chilly, we recommend you arrive hungry and bundled.

 Location: 105 Hawley’s Corners Rd., Highland